305909/gym-hopper/README.md

 ## Environment

 The [Hopper](https://www.gymlibrary.ml/environments/mujoco/hopper/) of MuJoCo, a two-dimensional figure with one leg, comprises four primary body parts: a top torso, a middle thigh, a bottom leg, and a single foot supporting the entire body.
 The objective involves generating forward (rightward) movement through torque application at the three hinges connecting these body segments.
-In this study, we implemented two customized versions of the Gym Hopper environment: CustomHopper-source-v0 and CustomHopper-target-v0.
+In this study, we implemented two customized versions of the Gym Hopper environment: `CustomHopper-source-v0` and `CustomHopper-target-v0`.
 The main distinction between these environments concerns the mass of the Hopper's torso.
-Specifically, CustomHopper-source-v0 sets the torso mass at 2.53429174 units, while CustomHopper-target-v0 raises it to 3.53429174 units.
+Specifically, `CustomHopper-source-v0` sets the torso mass at `2.53429174` kg, while `CustomHopper-target-v0` raises it to `3.53429174` kg.
 The transition from the source to the target environment embodies the essence of sim-to-real transferability.
 This project aims to create algorithms capable of learning within simulated environments (source) and successfully applying acquired knowledge in real-world situations (target).

 ## Algorithms